Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/sarahloeber/project-description.md

     fewer number of pauses indicate higher perceived fluency.

 2.  *user\_id*, which is the participant number, and

-3.  *lv_trunc*, which is the edit distance, in this case Levenshtein distance, between the transcription (what the participant said) and the correct sentence (what they should have said).
-The Levenshtein distance shows us how different these two strings are.
-In this dataset, the Levenshtein distance score is negated for comparison with other edit distance measures, which are not included in this dataset.

-4. *test_component_id*, which refers to the conditions the participants got assigned to randomly.
-For the sake of simplicity, I will not elaborate on them here, but it's a good way to see if there are differences between groups.
+3. *test_component_id*, which refers to the conditions the participants got assigned to randomly.
+For the sake of simplicity, I will not elaborate on them here, but it's a good way to see if there are differences between the conditions.

+In the csv named total_scores, you will find the columns *user_id* as well as *final_score*, which is the aggregated score of the test for each user.
+These range from 0 to 100.

 ### Data manipulation goals

-You might notice that the first few rows are duplicated several times, so we first need to make sure that there are no duplicates in the dataset.
+You might notice that the first few rows of the fluency features dataset are duplicated several times, so we first need to make sure that there are no duplicates in the dataset.

-Since the edit distance values are negated, this might make visualization problematic, so feel free to transform them to positive values.
-However, when doing this - higher scores then mean higher discrepancy from the target sentence so the more positive a score, the less accurate a participant has repeated the sentence, which is a bit counter intuitive.
+Furthermore, in order to link everything to the aggregated scores, we should probably aggregate the fluency features from the fluency_features dataset as well and add those as additional columns to the total scores.
+This can be done in a super simple way.
+I would propose that per user, we just take the mean of their articulation rate as well as the mean of their silent pauses.
+These are two separate values, since a "total" score for fluency would have to take other variables into account as well.
+Furthermore, for group comparison, we should also add a column with test_component_id to the total scores.

 ### Visualization goals